PlayfulLearningLab/CodeAndChords/README.md

 # CodeAndChords

-Live music visualization project (in-progress) using the Processing language and Java Sound API.
+Live music visualization project (in-progress) using the Processing language and Java Sound API; [here's a 3-minute overview.] (https://youtu.be/Y1x6bk8nvog)

 ## Quick Demos:
 Download the appropriate "StartHere" folder for your OS; all the demos therein should run without requiring additional software.